RussOakham/ci-milestone-project-1/README.md

   ![Colour Scheme](design-resources/color-pallete.PNG)

 #### Language/Tone
-I wanted the language to reflect the casual and fun atmosphere of the restaurant, so I wrote content in line with this.
+I wanted the language to reflect the casual and fun atmosphere of the restaurant, so content was written in line with this.
 Avoiding technical or formal language where possible.

 #### Styling Considerations
 Before beginning development, I listed some styling ideas that I felt benefit the website.
 Majority of these can be seen in the wireframes.